This article is about

 Dietary Insufficiency

+Although NEAAs can be synthesized, a diet low in precursors or protein sources may limit their availability.
 For instance, a diet lacking sufficient protein can reduce the synthesis of alanine and glutamine, leading to potential deficiencies, especially during growth or recovery.

 Deficiencies in non-essential amino acids can lead to various health issues, including impaired immune response, decreased muscle recovery, and metabolic disturbances.